 To ensure animal and human welfare and health throughout the world, we believe it is essential that the stakeholders in the animal health sector jointly commit to a global approach.

-With this approach in mind, Vetoquinol is a member of IFAH Europe - the International Federation for Animal Health Europe.
-This federation represents the manufacturers of veterinary drugs, vaccines and other animal health products in Europe.
-It represents both corporate members and national associations for animal health in Europe.
-IFAH Europe is working to highlight animal health and its implications for human health in particular, and to promote a harmonised, innovative animal health market to ensure quality veterinary drugs.
+With this approach in mind, Vetoquinol is a member of Health For Animals.
+This federation represents the manufacturers of veterinary drugs, vaccines and other animal health products worldwide.
+It represents both corporate members and national associations for animal health.
+Health For Animals is working to highlight animal health and its implications for human health in particular, and to promote a harmonised, innovative animal health market to ensure quality veterinary drugs.

 Research programmes, research grants and partnerships: furthering research